Petit theft vs. grand theft in Florida infographic with money bag, $750 threshold, and justice scales on dark blue background.

 Q3: Can grand theft be reduced to petit theft?

-Q4: Can shoplifting count as grand theft?
+Q4: Can shoplifting be charged as grand theft in Florida?

 Q5: Can theft charges be sealed or expunged in Florida?